OHIO & MICHIGAN: Magee Marsh & Kirtland’s Warbler

 NOTE: If you prefer to use credit card for final payment, a 3% fee may be added to cover the credit card merchant fees we incur.

-Our 7 nights, 5 nights in Oregon and 1 night at Grayling, are in standard, en-suite and comfortable accommodations, chosen for their proximity to our birding destinations.
-Last night adjacent to Detroit Airport (DTW) with free shuttle to the airport.
+Our 8 nights, 5 nights in Oregon, 1 night at Grayling, and 2 nights in Detroit, are in standard, en-suite and comfortable accommodations, chosen for their proximity to our birding destinations.
+Our first and last night is adjacent to Detroit Airport (DTW) with free shuttle to the airport, is for convenience and ease of travel.
 Wherever possible, we support establishments that implement eco-friendly policies.

 Activity Level Rating: 2 (Note: 1 is easy and 5 is difficult)